-1. Introductory paragraph
+1. Introduction

-You are being invited to take part in a research project called the CELLOS Study.
+You, and maybe also your child, are being invited to take part in a research project called the CELLOS Study.
 Before you decide whether to take part, it is important for you to understand why the research is being done and what it will involve.
 Please take time to read the following information carefully and discuss it with others if you wish.
 Ask us if there is anything that is not clear or if you would like more information.
 Take time to decide whether you wish to take part.